5 Top Picks

 For a professional welder or a hobby metalworker precision makes projects easier.

-A good metal miter saw will make quick and easy work of any task.
+A good metal cutting miter saw will make quick and easy work of any task.
 Whether you’re making many identical cuts or cutting to specific measurements, miters do it all.

 Let's have a look at some of the best chop saws and see how they stack up.